hawkular/hawkular-metrics/ui/explorer/README.md

 3. An example of the capabilities of rhq-metrics and the Angular.js charting components.

 ## Purpose
-This console showcases the capabilities of rhq-metrics and the complementary UI components used to visualize the metric data in meaningful ways.
+This explorer showcases the capabilities of rhq-metrics and the complementary UI components used to visualize the metric data in meaningful ways.

-The console is very functional at populating a datastore and viewing its results graphically as well as a learning tool for working with the *rhq-metrics* suite.
+The explorer is also very good at populating a datastore and viewing its results graphically as well as a learning tool for working with the *rhq-metrics* suite.

-The visual UI [Angular.js](https://angularjs.org/) components provided by the rhq-metrics project are the primary deliverable of the console/UI module and are intended to be plug-n-play components for quickly creating dashboards for the rhq-metrics backend.
+The visual UI [Angular.js](https://angularjs.org/) components provided by the rhq-metrics project are the primary deliverable of the console/explorer module and are intended to be plug-n-play components for quickly creating dashboards for the rhq-metrics backend.

 The Angular.js components will be published as [bower](http://bower.io) packaged components(think maven repo) and published to the bower repository to be easily installed and consumed in other javascript applications.